kjohnston/pgbackups-archive/README.md

 ## Testing

-This gem uses [thincloud-test](https://github.com/newleaders/thincloud-test) to manage its test suite configuration.
-This provides MiniTest, Guard and friends.
 To run the test suite, use the `guard` command and save a file or hit enter to run the full suite.

 Use the [pgbackups-archive-dummy](https://github.com/kjohnston/pgbackups-archive-dummy) test harness to setup a dummy database on Heroku to test against.